Art-Sells/Arells/Build-Notes.md

 - - - supplicateWBTCintoUSDC(MASSsmartContract) (amount & bitcoinPrice taken from HPMContext cVactDa (converts cVactDa(in USDC) format into WBTC format, and swaps that amount from WBTC into USDC)) ***Multiply USDC * 100 (or convert to cents) (look at test/index.js for reference)***

 ### After Test
-- Reconfigure HPM (MASS activation time frame), if supplicateWBTCtoUSD == true for each vatopGroup do not update cpVact (this changes back to false after 24 hours have passed, per Vatop Group so if one vatopGroup has supplicateWBTCtoUSD == true, then skip that cpVact update based on Bitcoin price, if it's false, then update that cpVact, every new Vatop Group supplicateWBTCtoUSD is by default false)
+- Reconfigure HPM (MASS intervals (not for every 10 seconds but every 24 hours) activation time frame), if supplicateWBTCtoUSD == true for each vatopGroup do not update cpVact (this changes back to false after 24 hours have passed, per Vatop Group so if one vatopGroup has supplicateWBTCtoUSD == true, then skip that cpVact update based on Bitcoin price, if it's false, then update that cpVact, every new Vatop Group supplicateWBTCtoUSD is by default false)
 - - Set dates Updated on (always todays date Hawaiian time) [mm/dd/yr], next update replaces Date… (only if all supplicateWBTCtoUSDCs are true then start time)… Our system is set up so your wallet balance and profits update every 24~ hours.
 Add (countdown in hours until next update (from 24 hours after all supplicateWBTCtoUSD are true), else (updated))